Gartenn/Gartenn/README.md

 - 👋 Hi, I’m @Gartenn
-- 🌱 I’m currently learning github
+- 🌱 I’m currently learning Building rom

 <!---
 Gartenn/Gartenn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.